Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 - One bumper: Mouse follows that stick + holds LMB
 - Both bumpers: Mouse alternates between stick positions every frame
 - Mouse returns to screen center when released
+- Position is used to decide where the cursor will be.

+Will be scuffed as windows only allow for 1 cursor.

 ## Visual Overlay

 Both versions include a transparent overlay showing:

+- The overlay will only appear if the stick is moved.
 - Real-time stick positions (Blue = left, Pink = right)
 - Angle indicators as arc segments
-- Boundary circle (visible only when sticks move)
-- Fade effects based on stick distance from center
 - Optional debug information display
-- Full-screen width, 90% height
+- The Overlay is fixed to 90% of screen height
-- Click-through, doesn't interfere with other windows

 ## Requirements

-- Windows 10/11
+- Windows 10/11 (other windows may work.
+I don't know)
 - Visual Studio 2022 (for building)
 - XInput or DirectInput compatible controller